codio-content/HTML_and_CSS-URLs_and_Links/.guides/content/Tables-for-displaying-data-189a.md

-In the previous section we have seen how to display ordered and ordered list.
+In the previous section we have seen how to display ordered and unordered list.

 Let's now see how to display data in a structured way using a table.